You Only Live Twice (song): Single version

 As compared to the soundtrack versions, the single version was constructed from a different set of takes at about the same tempo, but with all instruments and vocals performed a full semitone sharper, in the key of C. It has double-tracked lead vocals, plus backing wordless vocals by an unnamed singer, and occasional backing vocals by Sinatra herself.
 The iconic lead guitar harmony was replaced by a more subdued guitar at a lower pitch, playing throughout the song.
 This version also has rock drums gently playing throughout.

 The vinyl single was only released in mono.
 An electronically processed stereo mix (made from a mono source) was eventually released on the circa 1968 Japanese compilation LP Golden Nancy Sinatra, which was reissued on CD and digitally in 2018.
 A proper stereo mix appeared more widely in 1970 on the Nancy's Greatest Hits LP.
 In 1986, a new stereo remix of the single version was released on the Nancy Sinatra compilation CD The Hit Years.
 As compared to the original stereo mix, this version has narrower stereo and centered vocals.
 It has appeared on many compilations since then.
 The song was also included on a 1995 reissue of Sinatra's 1966 album Nancy in London.
 The 1970 stereo mix was eventually reissued on Sinatra's 2021 Start Walkin' 1965–1976 compilation.

 Critical reception

 Roy Wood described Barry's string introduction to his song "You Only Live Twice" as "absolute perfection".
 Mark Monahan of The Daily Telegraph described the lyrics as "mysterious, romantically carpe diem ... at once velvety, brittle and quite bewitching".
 David Ehrlich of Rolling Stone ranked "You Only Live Twice" the third best James Bond theme song, calling it "a classic."

 Cover versions

-The song is one of the most covered Bond themes.
+The song has been covered by a wide variety of artistes.